sajjadGG/book-python/basics/sequence/slicing.rst

 :English:
     #.
 For input data (see below)
     #.
 Remove title and military rank in each variable
     #.
+Remove also whitespaces at the beginning and end of a text
+    #.
 Use only ``slice`` to clean text
     #.
 Compare with output data (see below)

 :Polish:
     #.
 Dla danych wejściowych (patrz sekcja input)
     #.
 Usuń tytuł naukowy i stopień wojskowy z każdej zmiennej
+    #.
+Usuń również białe znaki na początku i końcu tekstu
     #.
 Użyj tylko ``slice`` do oczyszczenia tekstu
     #.
 Porównaj wyniki z danymi wyjściowymi (patrz sekcja output)